Nweekley84/Employee-Tracker/README.md

 ## Features
 - Add new employees, roles, and departments to a company
-- Assign new employees a manager
+- Assign employees a manager
 - View all employees, or filter view by role or department
 - Update an employee's role